YoavDdev/clearpoint/docs/camera-setup.md

 ## ✅ Final Notes

 - Always test RTSP in VLC before saving
-- Don’t forget to power cycle the camera if resolution updates don't apply
+- Power cycle the camera if resolution updates don’t apply
-- Ensure FFmpeg is running per camera for live viewing
-- Use `stream=1.sdp` or manufacturer’s HD path if possible
+- Use `stream=1.sdp` or the full HD path like `/h264/ch1/main/av_stream`
+- For better performance: record in H.265, stream live via FFmpeg in H.264
+- Downscale to 720p if needed using `-vf scale=1280:720`

 ---

-For support, use `/test/<camera_id>` to isolate camera issues quickly.
+For support, use `/test/<camera_id>` to isolate stream issues quickly.